RSV

 Needle and checkmark icon

-AREXVY is the first and only RSV vaccine approved for patients 50-59 years of age who are at increased risk for RSV-LRTD1
+AREXVY is the first RSV vaccine approved for patients 50-59 years of age who are at increased risk for RSV-LRTD1

 Medical conditions defined as1: chronic pulmonary disease, chronic cardiovascular disease, diabetes, chronic liver disease, or chronic kidney disease.